-- 1. When you go to a social gathering, go with a group of friends.
+- 1. Go with friends to social gatherings.
 Check in with each other periodically and be sure to leave together at the end of the event. - 2.
 Do not allow yourself to be isolated with someone you do not know or someone you do not trust. - 3.
 Do not leave a drink unattended while talking, using the restroom or dancing.
 If you realize your drink was left unattended, throw it away. - 4.
 Watch out for your friends.
-If a friend seems out of it or is acting out of character, get them to a safe place and summon assistance.
+If a friend seems "out of it," or is acting out of character, bring them to a safe place and summon assistance.

-Green Dot
+Green Dot - Bystander Intervention Strategy

-Green Dot is a bystander intervention strategy program.
-Stockton University has several training courses throughout the semester which teach students how to intervene safely to end violence and sexual assaults.
+A Green Dot is any behavior, choice, word, or attitude that promotes safety for all of us and communicates zero tolerance for violence.
+Stockton University has several training courses throughout the semester which teach students and employees how to intervene safely to reduce violence and sexual assaults on our campus.
 Interested in attending a Green Dot training?
-Email us at: GreenDot@stockton.edu.
+Email greendot@stockton.edu.